albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 ### Can we type cast `null`?

 Yes, `null` can be type casted to any object ([JLS-5.5](https://docs.oracle.com/javase/specs/jls/se14/html/jls-5.html#jls-5.5)).
-We already saw this when answering the question [can one constructor call another constructor in the same class?](#can-one-constructor-call-another-constructor-in-the-same-class).
+We already saw something similar when answering the question [can one constructor call another constructor in the same class?](04%20-%20Classes,%20Methods%20and%20Objects.md#can-one-constructor-call-another-constructor-in-the-same-class).

 ### Can we type cast primitive types?